hackyourfuturecanada/Week6/README.md

 ```

 **12. Here’s a profile about a cat for adoption.
-Create variables to hold information about this cat as shown on the profile
+Create variables to hold information about this cat as shown on the profile.
 For example:**

 ```
 const name = ‘Prince’;